What do I do if I sell my house or move out of a rented house?

 Payments must be received in the Treasurer's Office by the due date to be considered on time.
 The Treasurer's Office does not look at postmarks to determine if mailed by the due date.
 The Post Office recommends allowing five days for postal delivery.

 Can I have my water shutoff while working on a home improvement project?

 Customers working on home improvement projects may request to have their water turned off and on at no additional cost while working on home improvement projects.
-You can contact the City during the hours of 7:00 am and 3:00 pm to take advantage of this feature.
+You can contact the City of Big Rapids Utility Department during the hours of 8:00 am and 5:00 pm to take advantage of this feature.